krishnakumar-ViewLift/videojs-theme-kit/README.md

 ## Options

-The SKIN_NAME names are provided as following :-
+Available SKIN_NAME names are provided as :-

 1. 'slate'.
 2. 'spaced'.